Table of contents

 Square’s small business POS system is compatible with Square’s free magstripe reader, which is small enough to fit in your pocket and plugs into the headset jack of your iOS or Android device.
 You can accept chip cards and contactless payments and protect your business from the liability shift with Square’s contactless and chip reader.

-If you’re in a spot with no Wi-Fi or phone reception, you can still take card payments with Square’s magstripe reader and Offline Mode, so you can get paid wherever your business takes you.
+If you’re in a spot with no Wi-Fi or phone reception, you can still take card payments with Square’s magstripe reader and offline payments, so you can get paid wherever your business takes you.
 Getting ahead of payments long before they’re due is a great idea too.
 Square Contracts lets your customer make a payment or deposit directly through the contract as soon as it is signed.

 Want to bill them instead?
 Square’s fully integrated Invoices software is free to use and is great for contract work of all kinds.
 You pay just 2.9% + 30¢ for each invoice paid securely online.